 How Housing Matters to Families and Communities explores the notion that affordable housing may be an essential "platform" that promotes a wide array of positive human outcomes in education, employment, and physical and mental health, among other areas.

-How Housing Matters to Families and Communities is an ongoing five-year, $25 million research initiative to deepen the literature on the effect that investments in affordable housing have on social and economic outcomes, beyond shelter.
-It explores the notion that affordable housing may be an essential "platform" that promotes a wide array of positive human outcomes in education, employment, and physical and mental health, among other areas.
-A rigorous program of near-term and longer-term research that focuses on questions of interest to policymakers will make it possible for housing policy to achieve a greater return on investments in these important areas of concern, particularly as public resources become increasingly scarce.
-The research initiative has two components:
+How Housing Matters to Families and Communities is an ongoing $25 million research initiative to expand evidence on the effects that decent, stable affordable housing has on social and economic outcomes, beyond shelter.
+The initiative seeks to determine whether and how stable, decent, affordable housing has positive effects on education, employment, health and other outcomes.
+As public resources remain scarce, a rigorous program of near- and longer-term research that focuses on questions of interest to policymakers will make it possible to demonstrate whether and how housing policy can achieve a greater return on investments in range of important areas of concern.